Zombiehelp54/CTF/Defcamp Quals 2017/DCTF LLC/writeup.md

 )
 ```

-We didn't get the flag, so it's probably in the `admin.php` file, all we have to do is to get its contents through an ajax request (jquery is alread loaded).
+We didn't get the flag, so it's probably in the `admin.php` file, all we have to do is to get its contents through an ajax request (jquery already loaded).
 ```javascript
 GIF89a/*
   ? ,    /*